laymonage/slides-student-maintainer/slides.md

 <img alt="" class="rounded-md h-sm mx-auto mb-4" src="/django-contributors.png" />

 <!--
 One of the most obvious is to make PRs to Django.
 Submit bug fixes, enhancements, documentation improvements.
 Sure, it is not the easiest thing – but it is very, very rewarding.
-Seeing that purple merge icon on GitHub, and your name in the contributors list.
+Seeing that purple merge icon on GitHub, and your name on the contributors list.
 It's one of the best feelings ever.
 -->

 ---